 Pastry Cream (crème pâtissière)Variations

-Usually, pastry cream is flavored with vanilla, but some recipes require other flavors, depending on the recipe, as variation, pastry cream is versatile, and sometimes, it is mixed with other creams to give different textures and flavors.
+Usually, the Pastry Cream is flavored with vanilla, but some recipes require other flavors, depending on the recipe.
+As a variation, the Pastry Cream is versatile, and sometimes, it is mixed with other creams to give different textures and flavors.